pmajumdarKS/cyperf-agent-control/README.md

   --override-password             This along with --password option should be
                                   used for non default password.
   --password TEXT                 A common password for all the agents.
+  --key-file FILE                 A common key file for opening ssh
+                                  connections to all the agents.
   --debian-file-path FILE         Path to the .deb file to be installed.
                                   [required]
   --help                          Show this message and exit.